paul-hammant/tbd/content/game-changers/index.md

 For source/repo platforms, and VCSs generally, this and "forking generally" was a total game changer, and commercial prospects of other companies were decided based on their ability to react to this culture change.

+#### Code Review built in

+Pull Requests came with an ability to leave code review comments for the contribution.
+That meant that "upstream" receivers of contributions could parry them with feedback, rather than consume them and fix them which was common previously.

+#### no more clunky patch sets

 The open-source community for one, could step away from patch-sets that were donated by email (or rudimentarily).
 Pull-Requests changed the dynamics of open source.
 Now, the original creator of open source was forced to keep up with PRs because if they did not, a fork with more activity and forward momentum, might steal the community.
 Perhaps rightfully so.